-Founded in 1976 in Cardiff Docks by Messrs Mann, Handley, Davies and Lynch, Roperhurst spent the first 25 years of its life in a building from the Victorian era in Collingdon Road.
+Roperhurst Limited was founded in 1976 in Cardiff Docks by Messrs Mann, Handley, Davies and Lynch, and the company spent the first 25 years of its life in a building from the Victorian era in Collingdon Road.

-In 1991, when Cardiff was upgrading its docklands to what is now Cardiff Bay, Collingdon Road was scheduled for demolition and the company took the opportunity to move to Barry.
+In 1991, when Cardiff was upgrading its docklands to what is now Cardiff Bay, Collingdon Road was scheduled for demolition and the company took the opportunity to move to more modern premises in Barry.

 Under Graham Handley’s leadership, the company established itself as a major player in the UK plastic fabrication market.
 Graham himself had chaired the HVCA’s technical committee which published DW154 in 2000, the UK Specification for Plastics Ductwork.

 In 2008, Graham Handley, the last of the four founders, retired.
 It is a testament to Graham’s leadership that the last job he managed for the company say a team of six sent to Melbourne Australia for a month to carry out specialist repairs to a pickle line in the steelworks.
 Roperhurst had reached well beyond his original ambitions.

 In 2015, following a sustained period of growth the company relocated again.
 This time it remained within Barry, but moved to premises more than double in size, which allowed for investment in leading edge plastic fabrication technology, including a 4m butt welding machine, a CNC machine, a multi-wire hot line bender, as well as providing a modern environment for its growing workforce.